cn0047/stash/ed/search/elasticsearch/README.md

 #### Aggregations (Analytics)

 Types:
-* methic - stats (avg, cardinality)
+* methic - stats (avg, cardinality).
-* bucketing - categorize into groups
+* bucketing - categorize into groups.
-* matrix - may be deleted in future releases
+* matrix - may be deleted in future releases.
-* pipeline - may be deleted in future releases
+* pipeline - may be deleted in future releases.

 #### Full-text search

 Types:
-* match
+* match.
-* match_phrase
+* match_phrase.
-* wildcard
+* wildcard.
-* prefix
+* prefix.